ElevenZwei/srt-merge/README.md

 Srt-merge is a tiny node.js project, with just a hundred lines of code.
 It can merge two srt files into one with a few options.
+Top-Bottom feature is very suitable for foreign language learners.
 # Usage
 There is a usage example in __example.js__.
 Run it for a clear understanding.
 It provides just one function.